ylchen07/smart-suggestion/README.md

 ## Questions
 * Why don't I use [zsh-copilot](https://github.com/Myzel394/zsh-copilot) and instead fork a separate version?

-    Because the context of zsh-copilot only includes history commands and does not include the terminal buffer (i.e., the stdout/stderr of history commands), it cannot achieve the context-aware intelligent prediction I want.
+    Because the context of zsh-copilot only includes history commands and does not include the terminal buffer (i.e., the stdout/stderr of history commands), it cannot achieve the context-aware intelligent prediction I want, this is the feature I want the most, and it's also the main reason why I forked.
 Additionally, since zsh-copilot is written in shell, it's very difficult to concatenate JSON and implement stdio interception.
 Therefore, I re-implemented almost all logic using Go, which made it too different from the original project to merge back.

 ## Installation